friendsgiving-outfitsthanksgiving-stylecasual-outfitscozy-fashionfriends-thanksgiving

 The perfect Friendsgiving sweater:

-- Details: Subtle patterns or textures add interest without being too much
+• Details: Subtle patterns or textures add interest without going overboard

 The perfect Friendsgiving jeans:

-- Style: Straight-leg, skinny, or wide-leg (avoid overly distressed)
+• Style: Straight-leg, skinny, or wide-leg (avoid heavy distressing)

 How to style it: